sndrbrthl/vogelroboter2024/quiz/README.md

 ## Autostart

-   - currently Chromium auto starts because of the entries in this file: sudo vi /etc/xdg/lxsession/LXDE-pi/autostart
+   - currently Chromium and start_vogel.sh auto start because of the entries in this file:

-   - BROKEN The file /etc/rc.local runs /home/pi/Desktop/start_vogel.sh on
-     boot.
-This starts the quiz program.
+     sudo vi /etc/xdg/lxsession/LXDE-pi/autostart

    - Desktop/start_vogel.sh is a script on the desktop which you can click to run to restart the quiz program if something goes wrong.